 Exam Board AQA Overview of the subject at GCSE Psychology is the scientific study of human thought and behaviour.
-In this subject we will develop theories about why people think and act the way they do.
-We will make predictions about how people will act in the future based on what we know now.
-We will ask whether it is our brains which make us who we are, or our upbringing, or our friendships.
-This course will ask you to draw on your own experiences, to be experimenters and test your ideas using scientific methods.
-Psychology GCSE (AQA) covers 8 topics over two years: Memory, Perception, Child Development and Research Methods (Year 1) Mental Illness, Communication, Social Influence, The Brain and Neuropsychology (Year 2) Assessment The GCSE Psychology course is 100% exam assessed.
-There are two papers (both 1 hour 45 minutes).
-This subject is limited to two groups of no more than 30 students in each group.
-Skills and knowledge required to be successful at GCSE.
+In this subject students will develop theories about why people think and act the way they do.
+Students will make predictions about how people will act in the future based on what they know now.
+Students will ask whether it is our brains which make us who we are or our upbringing or our friendships.
+This course will ask students to draw on their own experiences, to be experimenters and test their ideas using scientific methods.
+Assessment The GCSE Psychology course is 100% exam taken at the end of Year 11, but regular internal assessment is undertaken throughout the course.
+There are two papers (both 1 hour 45 minutes) each worth 50% of the final grade.
+The examinations include multiple choice, structured, closed short answer and extended written 9 mark questions.
+Course content for GCSE Psychology Memory Perception Development Research Methods Psychological problems (mental health issues - depression and addiction) Language, thought and communication Social Influence Brain and Neuropsychology Skills required to be successful at GCSE.
 You will need: A lively and enquiring mind and the willingness to undertake a new subject never studied before.
 A good memory in order to learn a number of theories and studies in detail.
 A high level of maturity and sensitivity- a number of the topics studied are socially sensitive and you need to be sensible and mature enough to cope with their content.
 An interest in the world around you and people's behaviour so that you can apply your knowledge to real life situations.
 The ability to argue - you have to develop your own opinions and arguments about the behaviour being studied and support these with evidence.
 A high level of literacy skills to be able to read theories and studies and answer extended writing exam questions using a high degree of detail and accuracy.
 Good mathematical skills to be able to cope with data analysis and presentation.
 To evaluate theories and studies describing advantages and disadvantages of each one using examples and explanations as evidence to support your thinking.
 To be able to cope with revising and learning large volumes of notes in this rigorous academic subject.
 Where will the course take you?
 Psychology can lead to careers in Counselling, Teaching, Medicine, Advertising, Human Resources, Management, Social Services, and also Specific Psychology-careers such as Clinical or Forensic Psychology.
 GCSE Psychology can help prepare you for future A Level study.
 The combination of essay writing and mathematical skills that the subject develops prepares students really well for further study in a wide range of subjects.
 Students who go on to study Psychology at degree level similarly develop a broad range of skills which make them amongst the most employable of graduates on completing their degree.